Thai-Style Spicy Cabbage Slaw with Mint and Cilantro

-As I pledged to do when the year started, I've been doing Phase One off and on for the last couple of months, and when I'm trying to stick with Phase One, cabbage salads are one of my favorite things to eat.
-Maybe it's my personal variation of the cabbage soup diet, but I can eat raw cabbage over and over without getting tired of it.
-I'm happy to report that I'm back in my jeans, (although not quite into my skinny jeans yet!)
-If you're looking for Phase One recipes that won't make you feel deprived, I highly recommend this salad, and look after the recipe for some of my other Phase One salad favorites.
+When I’m trying to eat with lower carbs than usual, cabbage salads are one of my favorite things to eat.
+Maybe it’s my personal variation of the cabbage soup diet, but I can eat raw cabbage over and over without getting tired of it.
+If you’re looking for low-carb or Phase One recipes that won’t make you feel deprived, I highly recommend this salad, and look after the recipe for some of my other salad favorites.

 You can use either color of finely-shredded cabbage, but we made a mix with more red than green, which made the salad pretty.